The Oklahoman: 2000s to present

 In October 2003, The Daily Oklahoman was renamed The Oklahoman with OPUBCO and future owner GateHouse Media officially retaining the registered trademarks of The Daily Oklahoman, The Sunday Oklahoman, and The Oklahoma City Times to this day.

 In November 2008, The Oklahoman announced that it was reducing its circulation area to cover approximately the western two-thirds of the state, rather than statewide.
 This shift halted delivery in Tulsa, which reduced the paper's circulation by about 7,000 homes.

 In January 2009, The Oklahoman and the Tulsa World announced a content-sharing agreement in which each paper would carry some content created by the other; the papers also said they would "focus on reducing some areas of duplication, such as sending reporters from both The Oklahoman and the World to cover routine news events."

 In 2010, The Oklahoman introduced the first iPad app for a newspaper/multimedia company of its size in the United States.

 In 2018, publisher Chris Reen was replaced by interim publisher Jim Hopson.
 Later that year, editor Kelly Dyer Fry was announced to replace Hopson as publisher.
 She retained her roles as editor and vice president of news.
 Dyer Fry retired in November 2020, and in 2021, Ray Rivera was named the new executive editor of The Oklahoman.
 He also oversees Gannett's Sunbelt region, which encompasses some 42 daily and weekly newspapers in Oklahoma, Texas, New Mexico, and Colorado.

+In March 2022, The Oklahoman moved to a six-day printing schedule, eliminating its printed Saturday edition.

 Controversies

 A 1998 American Journalism Review survey acknowledged The Oklahomans positive contributions as a corporate citizen of Oklahoma, but characterized the paper as suffering from understaffing, uninspired content, and political bias.
 In 1999, the Columbia Journalism Review published an article calling The Oklahoman the "Worst Newspaper in America"; the CJR cited the paper's conformance to the right-wing political views of the Gaylord family, alleged racist hiring practices, and high costs of ads.
 In more recent years OPUBCO Communications Group has won a number of awards for innovations, newspaper redesign, First Amendment coverage, sports coverage, breaking news and in-depth multimedia projects.

 On May 1, 2014, the sports section ran the headline "Mr. Unreliable" in reference to Kevin Durant's performance against the Memphis Grizzlies during the 2014 NBA Playoffs.
 The headline drew national criticism.
 Sports Director Mike Sherman later issued an apology.

 On June 3, 2020, the editorial board published an opinion piece about the George Floyd protests with the word "thuggish" in the headline.
 After considerable backlash, the editorial board issued an apology.

-The August 15, 2021 edition of The Oklahoman was designed by staff at Gannett's Design Center.